‘Give us a reason to come home’: Irish nurses hold rally at Sydney Opera House

 In a video posted to her Facebook page, Ms Phillips said: “Today over 250 Irish nurses working in Sydney stand together to send a message of support to all Irish nurses and midwives on the upcoming strike on January 30th.

-“We stand with the IMNO and the PNA who are fighting for us.
+“We stand with the IMNO and the PNA [Psychiatric Nurses Association] who are fighting for us.
 We will not come home until our skills are recognised and we are paid equally with other allied health professionals.

 “It’s not competitive pay rates that Ireland is offering and therefore there is a recruitment crisis in Ireland.
 At the end of the day, this directly affects patient safety and that’s why we are here.